Scuba diving the house reef

 Guided or unguided?

-The house reef can be dived guided & unguided.
-We always recommend to bring a guide along.
+We always recommend to bring a guide along though.
 They know the house reef very well and will be able to show you more critters.
-But we understand that you might like to dive independently, as you do at home.
-That’s why unguided house reef diving is available for free.
-On your very first house reef dive we will always send a dive guide with you, with no extra cost, so you get a feeling of the reef and know where to go on your next house reef dives.
+But we understand that you like to dive independently, as you might do at home.

 A T-Bar nudibranch (Ceratosoma trilobatum) during a night dive at the house reef